benc-uk/dapr-store/README.md

 - **Output Bindings** — To communicate with downstream & 3rd party systems, the [Dapr Bindings API](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/) is used.
 This allows the store to carry out tasks such as saving order details into external storage (e.g. Azure Blob) and notify uses with emails via SendGrid
 - **Middleware** — Dapr supports a range of HTTP middleware, for this project traffic rate limiting can enabled on any of the APIs with a single Kubernetes annotation

-# Components
+# Application Elements & Services

-The major components and microservices that make up the Dapr Store system are described here
+The main elements and microservices that make up the Dapr Store system are described here

-> Note.
-The term "component" here, is used in the general english sense, rather than referring to a [_Dapr component_](https://docs.dapr.io/concepts/components-concept/)

 ## Shared Go packages

-Shared Go code lives in the `pkg/` directory, which is used by all the services.
-These fall into the following packages:
+Shared Go code lives in the `pkg/` directory, which is used by all the services, and consists of the following packages:

 - `pkg/api` - A base API extended by all services, provides health & status endpoints.
 - `pkg/apitests` - A simple helper for running sets of router/API based tests.